 Sorontar

-If you are reading this, I want your insight on specs for fuel cell power pods for drones.
-We see an opportunity to shift from consulting work to manufacturing a product that really matters (team background: autonomous vehicles, manufacturing, AI, software).
+If you are reading this, I want your insight on specs for drone fuel cells.
 Let's start with why:

 American drones need more power.